 Undergoing medically-assisted detox at an accredited facility is the safest and most effective way to rid the body of hydrocodone and transition smoothly into treatment and recovery.
 It gives the body a chance to properly ease away from the drug use and shift back to normal health and function without the shock of sudden withdrawal.

-If you or a loved one struggle with a hydrocodone addiction, contact The Recovery Village Palm Beach to speak with a representative about how hydrocodone detox and addiction treatment can help.
-By using treatment plans that cater to each person’s specific needs, The Recovery Village Palm Beach helps people address their addiction alongside any co-occurring mental health disorders.
+If you or a loved one struggle with a hydrocodone addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how hydrocodone detox and addiction treatment can help.
+By using treatment plans that cater to each person’s specific needs, The Recovery Village Palm Beach at Baptist Health helps people address their addiction alongside any co-occurring mental health disorders.
 Take the first step toward a healthier future by calling today.

 American Society of Addiction Medicine.
 “National practice guideline for the use of medications in the treatment of addiction involving opioid use.”
 June 1, 2015.
 Accessed July 17, 2019.